 While most pools are typically designed with a shallow end that gradually slopes to the deep end, more homeowners are now choosing a single depth or two shallow ends and a deep section in the middle.
 They’re known as sports pools that are versatile for games.

 This 4–4.5 feet depth is perfect for a variety of fitness aerobic exercises and activities including volleyball, basketball and lap swimming.
 For instance, water polo should be at least 6 feet deep to avoid touching the bottom of the pool.
 If you enjoy diving, install the diving board on the deep end.
-A head first diving section must be at least 8 to 10 feet deep.
+A head-first diving section must be at least 8–10 feet deep.

 3. Pool Size

 If the size of your yard can accommodate a 20 by 40 foot classic pool for a family of 6–8.
 There are a variety of other sizes that will work with almost any outdoor space.
 A small yard can easily fit the dimensions on your property from a 400 square foot cocktail pool, an extremely narrow lap pool or a small plunge pool that is strictly for cool lounging instead of for playing, exercising and swimming.

 4. Choose a Pool Shape

 When you’re deciding the shape of your pool, it should be the consummate place for family and guests to entertain, play, gather and relax.
 One of the biggest design decisions is selecting the ultimate pool configuration.
 Several shapes are atypical.
 However, it is much easier for homeowners to choose from one of the most popular and traditional shapes.

 The kidney design has a curved indentation on one side that can be used for a landscape planting bed.
 If you’re on a budget and ready for a backyard pool, it is one of the easiest, quickest, and most inexpensive shapes.
 A kidney pool has a shallow section that is perfect for young children.
 It is also large enough for floating, swimming, and games.